igor-tkachev/AspectGenerator/README.md

     /// </summary>
     [Aspect(
         // Specify the name of the method used in the 'using' statement
-        // that returns a IDisposable object.
+        // that returns an IDisposable object.
         OnUsing = nameof(OnUsing)
         )]
     [AttributeUsage(AttributeTargets.Method, Inherited = false, AllowMultiple = false)]